District 10 Singapore: A Property Guide to Bukit Timah, Holland, and Tanglin

 Recent activity and what's coming

 Roughly 3,900 to 4,000 private property transactions completed in D10 over the past 36 months across all categories.
-Resale volume has been steady through the 2023-2026 cooling regime, suggesting the buyer pool is real-occupancy rather than speculative.
+Resale volume has stayed steady through the 2023 to 2026 cooling measures, which suggests most buyers are buying to live in the homes rather than to speculate.

 Notable 2024-2025 new launches and ongoing sales in or adjacent to D10 include Watten House (Watten Estate / Bukit Timah), Tembusu Grand (River Valley, just over the D9 line), and projects on Holland Road and Cuscaden Road.
 Average launch psf has tracked in the $2,800 to $3,800 range for new condo stock.